Sunil-3012/Kubernetes/README.md

 * Ingress provides encryption feature and helps to balance the load of the applications

-To Download the ingress copy this command **'kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.3.0/deploy/static/provider/cloud/deploy.yaml
+To Download the ingress copy this command **`kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.3.0/deploy/static/provider/cloud/deploy.yaml
-'**
+`**

 you need to create few  different deployments(Path) with clusterIP services and create an ingress file to connect with that deployments based on your requirements.
 Here Nginx acts as a load balancer